CosmicBagel/Axial/README.md

-axial
+Treefort
 =====

-A place to share things with friends in a small group, built on ASP.net MVC 5
+A place to share things with friends in a small group, built with AngularJS and Firebase.